waynerichtrain/guide/css-README.md

 padding-top: 20px;
 padding-bottom: 20px;
 padding: 20px; /* padding of 20px in all 4 sides */
+padding: 2rem 0;

 PSEUDO-SELECTOR
 a:visited {                 Changes the color of the link when visited
     color: red; }

 a:hover {                   Changes the color of the link when hovered
     color: yellow; }

 a:active {                  Changes the color of the link whe clicked
     color: green; }

+fieldset:last-of-type {     Targets the last element of a specific type
+    border-bottom: none;
+}